Nefomemes/battlelog.js/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# BLThunderstorm Code of Conduct

 ## Our Pledge